observIQ/bindplane-agent/exporter/snowflakeexporter/README.md

 | traces.table | string | `data` | `false` | The name of the table that traces will be stored in. |

 This exporter can also be configured to use "Retry on Failure", "Sending Queue", and "Timeout".
 More information about these options can be found [here](https://github.com/open-telemetry/opentelemetry-collector/blob/main/exporter/exporterhelper/README.md) and examples in the configurations below.

+The exporter performs best when used in conjunction with the [Batch processor](https://github.com/open-telemetry/opentelemetry-collector/blob/main/processor/batchprocessor/README.md).

 ### Metrics